 - If excess brake pedal travel develops, drive alternately backward and forward several times and apply brakes firmly in each direction. - See your dealer if normal pedal travel is not restored, or if there is a rapid increase in pedal travel, which could be a sign of other brake trouble.
+See your dealer also if adjustment of the parking brake is required.

-NOTE: "Riding The Brake" by resting your foot on the brake pedal when not intending to brake can cause abnormally high brake temperatures, excessive lining wear and possible damage to brakes.
+NOTE: "Riding The Brake" by resting your foot on the brake pedal when not intending to brake can cause abnormally high brake temperatures, excessive lining wear and possible damage to brakes in addition to wasting gasoline.